 For example, if your claim involves a manufacturing defect, you would include any quality-control engineers used by the manufacturer; if your claim involves a design defect, you would include any design consultants used by the manufacturer; and if your claim involves a failure to warn or provide adequate instructions, you would include any technical experts retained by the manufacturer to help write the instructions for the injury-causing product.

-Even though the retail store where you bought the injury-causing product may not have manufactured it, the retailer may still be liable for selling you a defective product.
-Keep in mind that it is not a question of choosing one defendant over another (regardless of the protests of the retail store where you bought the defective product) -- any party involved in the chain of distribution should be named as a defendant in your lawsuit.
+Even though the retail store where you bought the injury-causing product probably didn't manufacture it, the retailer may still be liable for selling you a defective product.
+Keep in mind that it's not a question of choosing one defendant over another (regardless of the protests of the retail store where you bought the defective product).
+Any party involved in the chain of distribution should be named as a defendant in your lawsuit.

 When figuring out if you can sue the retailer, keep the following in mind:

 You don't have to be the buyer.
 Even if you were not the actual buyer of a defective product that caused you injury, you may still be able to recover.
-For example, if you were injured by some improperly manufactured cough syrup given to you by a co-worker, the fact that you did not purchase the cough syrup yourself would not prevent you from bringing a defective product claim or naming as a defendant the retail store where your co-worker purchased the cough syrup.
+For example, if you borrowed your neighbor's Roundup weed killer for years before developing non-Hodgkin's lymphoma, the fact that you did not purchase it yourself would not prevent you from bringing a defective product claim or naming as a defendant the retail store where your co-worker purchased it.

 You don't have to be the product user.
-In addition, even if you were injured by a defective product that someone else was using, you may still be able to bring a defective product claim.
-For example, if you are injured by a blade that flies loose from your neighbor's defective lawnmower, you may have a defective product liability claim and you should name all parties involved in the chain of distribution of the lawnmower as defendants, regardless of the fact that you were neither the purchaser nor the one using the defective lawnmower when you were injured by it.
+Even if you were injured by a defective product that someone else was using, you may still be able to bring a product liability claim.
+For example, if you are injured by a blade that flew loose from your neighbor's defective lawnmower, you may have a defective product liability claim and you should name all parties involved in the chain of distribution of the lawnmower as defendants, regardless of the fact that you were neither the purchaser nor the one using the defective lawnmower when you were injured by it.

 You might be able to recover for used products.
 If you purchased a used product that turns out to be defective from a supplier of used goods, you might still be able to sue the supplier, depending on the product, the nature of the defect, and the particular state law applicable to your case.
 This is a developing area of the law and varies from one case to the next.

 In between the manufacturer and the retailer, there may be any number of wholesalers, suppliers, distributors, or other "middlemen."
-Each and all are part of the chain of distribution of the defective product, are therefore potentially liable, and should be named as defendants in your defective product lawsuit.
+Each are part of the chain of distribution of the defective product, are potentially liable in your defective product lawsuit.